Digital eye strain (DES), also known as computer vision syndrome (CVS) affects over 50 percent of people, including both children and adults.

 Myth: Digital eye strain does not affect people who wear corrective eyewear.

-Fact: Unfortunately, corrective eyewear cannot not always prevent the effects of prolonged screen time.
+Fact: Unfortunately, corrective eyewear cannot always prevent the effects of prolonged screen time.
 However, computer glasses with anti-reflective coatings can be worn to reduce the symptoms of the condition.

 Myth: Digital eye strain does not affect work productivity.